BJConway/thm_writeups/challenges/jason.md

 Firstly, the "node-serialize" package allows for javascript objects to be [serialised](https://en.wikipedia.org/wiki/Serialization) - essentially, to be turned into strings for inclusion in databases, HTTP requests, etc. The package also provides a method "unserialize" which performs the reverse operation - transforming serialized strings into javascript objects.
 This and similar packages have mostly been replaced by the JSON.stringify and JSON.parse built-ins in modern javascript.

-Secondly, JavaScript includes [Immediately Invoked Function Expressions](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression)(IIFE) - these are just functions are executed at the same time as they are defined :
+Secondly, JavaScript includes [Immediately Invoked Function Expressions](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression)(IIFE) - these are just functions that are executed at the same time as they are defined :

 ```console
 ┌──(kali㉿kali)-[~]